realidkroo/weatherify/README.md

 open source android weather app, but with style i guess
 ## THIS thing is not done yet please wait
 # Known annoying bugs - PULL TO REFRESH ITS WORKINGG but its refreshing unlimitedly....
 Infinitely
+##Known minor bugs - debuc selector buggy, then bug on low dpi devuces.
+No tablet mode.
+No lanscape mode
 To-do list | roadmap
 - Making layout perfectly suitable for all device
 - Making widget